jellyfish1456/Videokymography-Voice-Disorders-Diagnosis/README.md

 This project is from the xxxxxxxxxx

-This project is based on Matlab
+This code is based on Matlab

 # Content